scarpent/ledgerbil/README.md

          5.0 yyzxx         $ 200.00      mutual: total idx
 ```

 I don't use many of ledger's features and options, so your mileage may
 vary for your own data.
 Please back up before trying, or make sure your
 changes are committed to the source control system you certainly should
 be using.

+One of my goals with ledgerbil is that it shouldn't modify or reformat
+your journal entries except in limited and expected ways which are
+called out below.

 Ledgerbil will assume a properly formatted ledger file, although it
 won't necessarily enforce rules or report problems with an input file.